Haskell Stakes: History

 The inaugural running of the race was on 3 August 1968, closing day of the Monmouth Park summer meeting, as the Monmouth Invitational Handicap with a field of eleven horses.
 It was won by 33-1 longshot Balustrade, ridden by Canadian jockey Eric Walsh, in a time of 1:50 flat with favorite Iron Ruler finishing fourth.

 In 1973, when the American Graded Stakes Committee was founded by the Thoroughbred Owners and Breeders Association, the Monmouth Invitational Handicap immediately was given the highest classification of Grade I.

 In the 1976, Majestic Light set a track record of 1:47 flat, winning by six lengths.
 The track record was broken by Spend A Buck in 1985.
 In 1987, Belmont Stakes winner Bet Twice won and equaled the stakes mark.

 In 1981, the board of directors of Monmouth Park Racetrack switched the name of the Amory L. Haskell Handicap with this event, giving it the name Haskell Invitational Handicap.
 Amory L. Haskell (1893–1966) was the former president and chair of Monmouth Park.

 In 1997, the purse for the race was increased to $1,000,000 and has remained at that level with two exceptions.
 In 2006, the race was changed from a handicap to allowance weight conditions, and the name was modified to the Haskell Invitational Stakes.
 In 2002, the purse was increased to $1,500,000 due to the presence of War Emblem, winner of the Kentucky Derby and Preakness Stakes.
 In 2015, the purse was increased to $1,750,000 as it featured American Pharoah in his first race since winning the Triple Crown.
 The 2015 running attracted a record New Jersey crowd of 60,983.

 In 2020, the race ceased to be an Invitational, and the name was changed to simply the Haskell Stakes.

+In 2026, the horse Baby Vino won, making Lindsay Schultz the first woman to train a Haskell winner.

 The race has attracted many sponsors including Buick (1996−1998), Izod (2010), William Hill (2013−2015), betfair.com (2016−2018), and TVG.com (2019–2023).
 In 2024, NYRA Bets (the betting platform owned by the New York Racing Association) became the title sponsor.

 Eleven winners of the Haskell have won championship honors at the Eclipse Awards as best three-year-old colt or filly.
 Five have also been named horse of the year in the year they won the Haskell.
 They are: